15Dkatz/official_joke_api/README.md

    - If your joke is in Turkish, add it to `jokes/tr.json`.
    - If your joke is in English, add it to `jokes/en.json`.

+Make sure your joke is in the following format:

 ```javascript
 {